 “Over 100 years ago, a thriving, tight-knit black community flourishing in educational opportunities, commerce and recreation was burned to the ground.
 One accusation opened the destructive gateway of racism and hate.
 This is the heartbreaking story of May 31, 1921, one that I’d never even heard about until reading this book.
 A dark moment of United States history, ending with a call for hope and change.”
 Children’s Nonfiction.
 Recommended for grades 3 – 6

--Bethany, Library Deputy Director
+– Bethany, Library Deputy Director

 “Marlene HATES getting her hair straightened at the saloon every week, but it is a tradition her mother insists upon in order to look ‘presentable’.
 When Marlene gets the opportunity to spend more time with her Tia Ruby, she is initiated into the world of natural textured haircare.
-This is a heartwarming and humorous demystification of the belief in ‘good’ and ‘bad’ black hair.” – Siena, Public Services Clerk
+This is a heartwarming and humorous demystification of the belief in ‘good’ and ‘bad’ black hair.”
+Children’s Graphic Novel.
+Recommended for ages 7+

-Black History in Film
+Black History in Film and Music

 You can find a wide selection of DVDs featuring Black stories on the Library’s shelves, however, there are even more films available to stream for free on Kanopy.
 Log in with your library card and take a look at the fantastic films they’re featuring in February for Black History Month.